BytePulseX-Solutions/Vendora-E-commerce-Website/README.md

 # Vendora – E-commerce Website

 Vendora is a full-scale, multi-page e-commerce website developed and owned by **BytePulseX Solutions**.
-The project is built as a commercial-grade frontend solution intended for **client delivery, resale, and portfolio demonstration**.
+The project is built as a commercial-grade **static frontend solution** intended for **client delivery, resale, and portfolio demonstration**.

-This repository represents a production-ready e-commerce interface designed for real businesses, not a demo or educational prototype.
+This repository represents a production-ready e-commerce interface designed for real businesses, not a demo or academic prototype.

 ---

 ## Project Overview

-Vendora covers the complete lifecycle of an online store, including product browsing, user authentication, cart and wishlist management, checkout flow, order tracking, and user dashboard functionality.
+Vendora covers the complete frontend lifecycle of an online store, including product browsing layouts, user authentication interfaces, cart and wishlist UI, checkout flow screens, order tracking pages, and a user dashboard layout.

-The project is intentionally structured as a large, scalable application suitable for customization, white-labeling, and deployment for multiple clients.
+All product listings, categories, and content are **static and frontend-based**, making this project ideal as a ready-to-use UI foundation for backend or API integration.

 ---